Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Introduction

-The paper studies domain adaptation in the presence of unobserved confounding, a likely obstacle for the practitioner attempting to extrapolate with only observational data.
-We extend the standard covariate shift setting to incorporate confounding factors lurking in the environment that simultaneously influence covariate $X$ and response $Y$, thereby inducing concept shift across environments.
-Concretely, we postulate a linear structural causal model where confounding highlights the shortcomings of vanilla risk minimization and we study the necessity and benefit of leveraging a lower-dimensional, invariant subspace to assist with prediction.
-The invariant subspace in this model will unify concept stability and distributional stability, two distinct concepts in the literature a priori.
+The paper studies domain adaptation in the presence of unobserved confounding.
+Unobserved confounding is a likely issue for a practitioner attempting to extrapolate with observational data.
+As seen in Figure \ref{fig:model_diagram}, we extend the standard covariate shift setting to incorporate confounding factors lurking in the environment.
+These latent variables simultaneously influence covariate $X$ and response $Y$.

+In Section~\ref{sec:why-risk-min}, we explore the shortcomings of vanilla risk minimization when both covariate distribution and ``concept'' are expected to shift under the linear SCM.
+As shown in Proposition \ref{prop:DREI}, an invariant subspace in this model will unify concept stability and distributional stability, two distinct ideas in the literature a priori.
+Proposition \ref{prop:TRI} further establishes the necessity and benefit of leveraging a lower-dimensional, invariant subspace for predictive power.

-Guided by the insights about the invariance subspace, we proceed to solve the domain adaptation task.
+Guided by insights into the invariant subspace, we solve the domain adaptation task in Section~\ref{sec:methodology}.
 Given distributional access to the unlabeled target, $\cP_\cT(X)$, and labeled data from the source, $\cP_\cS(X,Y)$, we seek a methodology gauging towards the inaccessible target risk by learning a subspace that balances predictability and stability/invariance.
-Concretely, we seek an estimator decoupled as a composition of a linear subspace representation, $V \in \R^{d \times \ell}$, and a low-dimensional ridge regressor, $\alpha \in \R^\ell$, jointly optimized according to the objective:
+Concretely, we seek an estimator composed of a linear subspace representation, $V \in \R^{d \times \ell}$, and a low-dimensional ridge regressor, $\alpha \in \R^\ell$, jointly optimized according to the objective {